Raj-Kamal-CSE-IITD/A-HyperCut/README.md

 # Names of output *.txt files in the folder /A-HyperCut/HyperGraphClustering/results/
 The file *alpha_dbpedia-recordlabel_LCC.txt* corresponds to the Figure 3 (a), and the file *alpha_dbpedia-genre_LCC.txt* corresponds to the Figure 3 (b).
 These figures plot the conductance vs the parameter alpha.
 The Figure 2 (a) compares the four methods on the dataset *graphprod_LCC*.
 Since there are four curves in this subfigure, so there are four .txt files in the folder /A-HyperCut/HypergraphClustering/results.
 Each of these four files corresponds to results produced by execution of one of the four methods on the dataset *graphprod_LCC*.
+These four files are
+*Clique_graphprod_LCC.txt* contains execution results of baseline CLIQUE on the dataset *graphprod_LCC*.
+*Star_graphprod_LCC.txt* contains execution results of baseline STAR on the dataset *graphprod_LCC*.
+*LocalClustering_graphprod_LCC.txt* for baseline LocalClustering on the dataset *graphprod_LCC*.
+*HyperCut_graphprod_LCC.txt* contains execution results of A-HyperCut on the dataset *graphprod_LCC*.
+We follow this convention for the execution of these methods on the other datasets also.